Stripping paint from wood can be a time-consuming and messy job. Whether you're planning to work on wooden floors, trim or a door.

 4. Clear away the paste and paint

 You’ll know the paste has done its job when you take off the plastic covering and the softened paint peels away from the door.
 Immediately stuff the plastic and dissolved paint safely in a bin bag and tie the top just in case there’s any old lead in there.
-Keep children and animals away from the area during and after stripping paint.

 5. Scrub away residue with water